 Q: What information should be included in the Finance portion of the application?

-A: We ask you to identify all expenses and all sources of money used to pay for your tuition.
+A: We ask you to identify all expenses/costs and all funding/sources used to pay for your tuition.
 An example is provided below.
 Please be as specific as possible and provide specific dollar amounts for each question.
 If the answer is “zero” or “none”, then write “0.00” in the space provided.

 The following Hypothetical Student’s costs and funding sources is provided as an illustration to help you complete this portion of the application.
 Note: TOTAL EXPENSES should equal TOTAL FUNDING.